prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 * Users using CI/CD jobs to manage silences have reported that this is cumbersome, since they need to either expose Alertmanager via an ingress or using a service account to connect to the cluster, and this is even more complicated in a multi-cluster setup.
-  However, there's folks that uses a Kubernetes Job to adds Silences, In both situation, a CI/CD pipeline is needed in order to automate the execution, this includes managing the secrets and/or deprecation of code
+  However, there are folks that use a Kubernetes Job to add Silences, In both situations, a CI/CD pipeline is needed in order to automate the execution, this includes managing the secrets and/or deprecation of code
-  In the Kubernetes Job way, teams need to build and deploy a container and monitor its status, which is an additional effort.
+  Using Kubernetes Jobs, teams need to build and deploy a container and monitor its status, which is an additional effort.
   CI/CD pipeline is not the best option in multi-cluster setups, teams need to manage k8s access, secrets, and configs.

 ![CI/CD K8s Job Approach](../img/CICD-k8s-job.png "CI/CD K8s Job Approach")